Wednesday, February 5, 2020 | 6:00 PM to 8:00 PM

 New York City

-In Social Value Investing, Howard W. Buffett and William Eimicke present a new way to approach some of society’s most difficult and intractable challenges.
-Although many of our world’s problems may seem too great and too complex to solve—inequality, climate change, affordable housing, corruption, healthcare, food insecurity—solutions to these challenges do exist, and will be found through new partnerships bringing together leaders from the public, private and philanthropic sectors.
+Social Value Investing, the new book by Howard W. Buffett and William Eimicke, presents a new way to approach some of society’s most difficult and intractable challenges.
+Although many of our world’s problems may seem too great and too complex to solve—inequality, climate change, affordable housing, corruption, healthcare, food insecurity—solutions to these challenges do exist, and will be found through new partnerships bringing together leaders from the public, private, and philanthropic sectors.

 Doors open at 5:30 pm.
 Conversation will be followed by Q&A and reception.
 MoAF members FREE; General admission $25.
 The first 100 attendees will receive a copy of the book.